mhbeals/mhwood.github.io/videos/index.md

 ## The Structure of the *Atlas of Digitised Newspapers and Metadata*
 [Link to video and transcript]()

-This video includes a detailed discussion of the creation of the *Atlas*, and a section-by-section guide through its contents.
+This video includes a detailed discussion of the creation of the *Atlas*, and a section-by-section guide to its contents.

 ## Workshop Introduction
 [Link to video and transcript](introduction.md)

 In this introductory session, we invited participants to consider what interaction with digitised newspapers might look like in 2030, and how we might get there.

-The workshop
-participants then broke into groups to discuss a series of challenges.
+The workshop participants then broke into groups to discuss a series of challenges.

 ## Challenge Feedback
 *Historical / Literary Scholarship Challenge:*